 I have more activities than I need for the level for which I am applying.
 Do I need to list them all?

 No. Select the ones that are easiest to document and send those.
 For example, if you are renewing at the same level, you only need 50 points.
 You might want to list additional points (for a total of 60 to 70 points), in case questions arise.

 As president of my state association, I am expected to write an article for the association newsletter.
 Can I get points for the newsletter articles?

 No. Remember, any activity which is part of your regular job assignment or committee assignment may not be claimed for separate academy points.
 However, holding an office in your state association will earn points in the academy.

 Yes.
 The Credentialing Committee has amended the point structure to include grants in the individual accomplishments section.
 Personnel involved in a grant that has been approved and funded since July 1, 1989, are awarded points as follows: Principal/project investigator or co-principal/project investigators = 10 points; key personnel listed on a funded grant = 5 points; proposal reviewer for granting agency/organization = 5 points.

 Forms for renewal are located on the forms page and the renewal process page.

 For a refereed journal, attach a copy of the first page of the journal, a copy of the page where the author's name appears, and a copy of the page indicating that the journal is refereed.
 (The page indicating that the journal is refereed is not required for library science journals.)
 For a non-refereed journal, attach a copy of the first page and of the page where the author's name is listed.

-Send a written request to the MLA Professional Development department and form EMERITUS.
+Send a written request to the AHIP member services department and complete the form EMERITUS.